Realmej/Editerrific/README.md

 Editerrific
 ===========

-A simple editor   have fun
+A simple editor,   have fun